omise/omise-node/README.md

 omise-node
 ==========

-Please contact [support@opn.ooo](support@opn.ooo) if you have any question regarding this library and the functionality it provides.
+Please contact [support@omise.co](support@omise.co) if you have any question regarding this library and the functionality it provides.

 Omise Node.js bindings.